krishv45/Data-Analytics-App/Read_Me.txt

 3. The dataset file is 'world_population_data.csv'.

-4.The images generated while performing operations will be saved in 'static' folder.
+4.The images generated while performing operations will be saved inside 'static' folder.